-Assessment details: You are required to submit three journal entries throughout the trimester on content covered in the learning circles.
+Evidence of LEarbning (Assessment) details: You are required to submit two journal entries one in week 5 and one in week 7 on content covered in the learning circles.
 Journal entries will be used to link the course content to your personal experience so that you can immediately begin to apply your learning in this course.
-The journal entries will be worth progressively more marks as the trimester progresses to allow you time to develop your competency with this task.